 Dash cams also help drivers defend themselves against false accusations and blames in road accidents.

 Of course, regardless of how careful you are during driving, you can still wind up in a crash if other road users aren’t paying attention.
-Depending on the specific situation, you may be falsely put at fault or blamed by an insurance company.

 Stop Vandalism and Monitor Your Car while it’s Parked